DanielKeep/DanielKeep.github.io/src/0000-rust-ver-attr.md

 If the version attribute specifies a *compatible* version, then the compiler should do nothing.

 The justification for allowing the attribute in *all* positions is that it allows language version-specific additions to be localised upon introduction.
-It also means that example code (such as might appear in the guides, tutorials, snippets, *etc.*) can accurately record its version requirements without having to always resort to a complete crate.
+It also means that *example code* (such as might appear in the guides, tutorials, snippets, *etc.*) can accurately record its version requirements without having to always resort to a complete crate.
+Ensuring that documentation which contains code examples specify the version of *at least* one representative piece of code (such that it would be caught my simple copy and paste) could be encouraged as a social norm.

 If the compiler *does not* encounter any language version attributes, it should assume the code is compatible.
 The reasoning for this choice is that if a new user comes to the language and tries to compile a "Hello, World!" program, or some other short, simple program, then having to also specify a language version (without knowing what version to specify) simply imposes an additional point of friction: another excuse to say "this is too much trouble".